kubpica/AtreeboosterDI/README.md

 # Licence
-MIT but credit or review on Unity Asset Store would be nice ;)
+MIT but credit or review on Unity Asset Store would be nice ;) Do you like my work?
+Consider buying my game on Steam - it's not even $1 but it means a lot to me! ;) https://store.steampowered.com/app/1398130/Head_Bumper_Editcraft/

 # Unity Asset Store version
 https://assetstore.unity.com/packages/tools/integration/dependencyattributes-atreebooster-di-157631